 So, you’ve been arrested and convicted of a crime, but you’ve done your time and even gotten an expungement — or wiping your record clean of said criminal charges.
 But what does that mean for you going forward?

 Expungements can make life easier for you in many ways, including providing more access to more jobs, higher education, and even better housing.

 From our Oklahoma team of defense attorneys at Jacqui Ford Law, here’s a breakdown of what an expungement means for you.

 Who can see my record after an expungement?

 Having a criminal conviction “expunged” from your record means that, from that point forward, the court will act as if the conviction never happened.
 The conviction will be removed from the public view.

 Typically, employers, landlords and others in the private sector who run a background check will not be able to see any record of an arrest after an expungement.
 This is not limited to the records provided by the Oklahoma State Bureau of Investigation’s background reports.
 An expungement should also remove your arrest record from FBI records.

-This means that you can answer “no” when asked if you have a criminal record, although there are a few exceptions.
-You cannot be denied housing or a job if your record has been expunged.
+This means that you can answer “no” when asked if you have a criminal record (although there are a few exceptions).
+Additionally, you cannot be denied housing or a job if your record has been expunged.

 But law enforcement will still be able to view your arrest record, even if it was expunged.
 How does that impact you?
 Your record could be brought up if you’re accused of another crime or if you ever testify in court.
 Also, a federal background check for federal employment or immigration issues could include the record that has been expunged.